Common Spring Break Injuries and How to Avoid Them

 There’s nothing wrong with having a few drinks during or after a day at the beach.
 However, drinking irresponsibly can lead to serious injuries for you and others.

 Alcohol poisoning, drunk driving accidents, and other drunken altercations can ruin a vacation.
-Alcohol poisoning will land you in a hospital while drunk driving or other alcohol-fuel altercations such as a bar fight can lead to harming yourself and others or land you in the local jail.
+Alcohol poisoning will land you in a hospital while drunk driving or other alcohol-fuel altercations such as a bar fight can lead to harming yourself and others or result in a booking and other consequences.

 The best way to avoid these situations is to drink responsibly.
 Consider these tips: